Morton High School (Texas)

 Morton High School is a public high school located in Morton, Texas United States.
 It is part of the Morton Independent School District, which is located in central Cochran County, and is classified as a 1A school by the UIL.

 History

 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.